samuwen/bonerdome/devplans.md

 build keymapping menu and move handle_keys to read the instance of the map. split all those functions out into their own little functions
 	so that handle_keys just acts as a traffic cop

+monsters wake up and wander around the map

+monsters pathfind the player if they know he's around / just off screen

+monsters respawn if enemy population drops too low